Functioning Alcoholics: Signs, Risks, & Getting Help

-Determining if you are or a loved one is a functioning alcoholic can be difficult, especially because it’s not a formal medical diagnosis.
+Determining if you are or a loved one is a functioning alcoholic can be difficult, especially because it’s not a formal medical diagnosis so the signs of a high-functioning alcoholic are not set in stone.
 To further complicate the situation, a functioning alcoholic may drink in hiding or be in denial about their situation.

 Some potential signs of a functioning alcoholic can include:2

 - Having cravings or strong urges to drink.